Sexually Transmissible Infections and Blood Borne Viruses

 Contact us

-The STIBBV policy unit seeks input from all stakeholders, including service providers, service users, consumers, community members, peak bodies, and academic agencies as an ongoing process through to January 2024.
-If you wish to be involved in commissioning in the STIBBV subsector specifically, please do not hesitate to contact STIBBV policy at SHBBVpolicy@act.gov.au.
+The STIBBV policy unit welcomes input from all stakeholders, including service providers, service users, consumers, community members, peak bodies, and academic agencies.
+If you have any questions about commissioning in the STIBBV subsector specifically, please do not hesitate to contact STIBBV policy at SHBBVpolicy@act.gov.au.